deadcoder0904/100dayz-code/source/_posts/hello-world.md

 Welcome into the world of [Hexo](https://hexo.io/)!

-Hexo is a static site generator written in Node JS, the language of my choice :wink:.
+Hexo is a static site generator written in Node JS, the language of my choice 😉.

 I had 3 options to choose from
 (1) **Jekyll**, which uses Ruby Gems, is slow as compared to other 2 options.